 - Use all green sprinkles for St. Patrick’s Day.
 The cool mint frosting would be perfect as is.

-- Use pink or red sprinkles to turn them into Valentine’s day desserts.
-Skip the mint extract in the frosting and color it pink with some red gel food color instead.
+- Use pink, red and heart sprinkles to turn them into Valentine’s day desserts.
+Skip the mint extract in the frosting and color it pink with some red gel food color instead, or opt for this tangy Strawberry Cream Cheese Frosting instead.

-- Go with red, white and blue sprinkles for July 4th.
+- Go with red, white and blue sprinkles for 4th of July.
 Keep the frosting white and use just the vanilla extract.

 - And of course, for birthday celebrations, use colorful birthday sprinkles or unicorn sprinkles.
 Vanilla or chocolate frosting will both be perfect for this.